-Embark in the late afternoon and enjoy the views of the beautiful city of Passau as you glide serenely into the sunset, past dark green forests before entering the lock at the Jochenstein power plant on the border between Germany and Austria.
+Embark in the late afternoon (16:00) and soak up the views of the city of Passau.
+Glide serenely into the sunset, past dark green forests, before entering the lock at the Jochenstein power plant on the border between Germany and Austria.

-Enjoy a delightful day’s cycling from Obernzell through the ruggedly romantic Danube Bend at Schlögen, one of the most beautiful sections of the river lined with sleepy farming villages and a natural landscape.
-Get a break at Austria’s only Trappist monastery in Engelhartszell and refill your energy with home-distilled drinks.
-Along the way, you can drop in at one of the many inviting cider taverns.
-At the charming village Obermühl, you go aboard the barge and sail into the beautiful sunset.
+Today, cycle from Obernzell through the ruggedly romantic Danube Bend at Schlögen, one of the most beautiful sections of the river lined with sleepy farming villages.
+Take a break at Austrias only Trappist monastery in Engelhartszell and taste their home-distilled beverages.
+Continue along the river bank and on the way, drop in at one of the many inviting cider taverns.
+At the charming village of Obermühl, hop aboard the ship and prepare to set sail.

-A narrow cycle path runs along the Iron Curtain from the castle ruins in Devin to the splendid palace of Schloss Hof, which boasts one of the most magnificent baroque gardens in Europe.
-After a stretch of untouched countryside is followed, and a short time later, you arrive in the vibrant city of Bratislava.
-Our little train tour of the Slovakian capital in which Hungarian kings were once crowned (optional) begins with a glorious view from the fortress perched on a hill overlooking the city and ends with a walk through the beautifully restored historic city centre.
+A narrow cycle path runs along the Iron Curtain from the castle ruins in Devin to the splendid palace of Schloss Hof, which boasts one of the most magnificent Baroque gardens in Europe.
+After a stretch of untouched countryside, arrive in the vibrant city of Bratislava.
+Here, there is an opportunity to embark on a short train tour of the Slovakian capital, where Hungarian kings were once crowned (optional).
+Alternatively, there is a short hike that begins with a glorious view from the fortress perched on the hill overlooking the city and ends with a walk through the beautifully restored historic city centre.

-Savour the entrance to Budapest and the stunning views of the city‘s most famous buildings.
-Discover the city that straddles the Danube on a guided tour (optional) or take a detour to the delightful little town of Szentendre with its many artists and galleries.
+Savour the entrance to Budapest and the stunning views of the citys most famous buildings.
+Discover the city that straddles the Danube on a guided tour (optional) or take a detour to the delightful town of Szentendre with its many art galleries.
 Get a taste of the fiery Hungarian temperament at a Hungarian folklore show with traditional music and folk dance accompanied by wine and local food (optional).

-From the quiet Baroque town of Baja that is famous for its fish soup, you’ll cycle along the flood protection dykes in the Gemenc floodplain, through sleepy river landscapes past fields of sunflowers.
-At the end of today’s stage, you take the ferry to the little town of Mohacs, Hungary’s southernmost town on the Danube and famously the site of two battles with the Turks.
+From the quiet Baroque town of Baja, which is famous for its fish soup, cycle along the flood protection dykes in the Gemenc floodplain through sleepy river landscapes past fields of sunflowers.
+At the end of todays stage, take the riverboat to the town of Mohacs, Hungarys southernmost town on the Danube and famously the site of two battles with the Turks.

 Day 6: Belgrade

-Explore the fun-loving Serbian capital at the confluence of the Sava and the Danube by bike or bus, take a journey in time from the past to the present and learn about the rise and fall of Yugoslavia (optional).
+Explore the Serbian capital at the merging of Sava river and Danube river by bike or bus, take a journey in time from the past to the present and learn about the rise and fall of Yugoslavia.
 In the evening, Belgrade is bathed in a sea of light.
 Visit a colourful folklore show with traditional dances from all parts of the country, followed by typical regional specialities in the well-known Bohemian district of Skadarlija with lively folk music from a Serbian band (optional).

 Day 7: Cataract Canyons / Iron Gates National Park

-Experience the stunning fjord-like landscape at close quarters from the ship’s deck.
+Discover the stunning fjord-like landscape at close quarters from the deck of the riverboat.
 The river cuts through the Romanian Carpathian mountains and the mighty foothills of the Balkan mountain range.
-A spectacular landscape with steep gorges, dark forests with historical monuments and impressive fortresses on the shores reflected in the blue waters of the river: this miracle of nature will take your breath away.
+A spectacular landscape with steep gorges, dark forests with historical monuments and impressive fortresses on the shores reflected in the rivers blue waters.

 The imposing Petrovaradin fortress perches high above the provincial capital of the Vojvodina.
-After cycling upstream along a flat cycle path, you take a ferry to reach the gentle foothills of the Fruska Gora, with its orchards, vineyards and idyllic farming villages.
+After cycling upstream along a flat cycle path, take a ferry to reach the gentle foothills of the Fruska Gora, with its orchards, vineyards and idyllic farming villages.
 Everything in the medieval town of Ilok is about wine.
-In the evening, you will have the opportunity to sample some famous Croatian wines at a local wine cellar (optional).
+In the evening, there is an opportunity to sample some famous Croatian wines at a local wine cellar (optional).

-In the border triangle, you cycle through the never-ending „Backa“.
-Small, idyllic villages and endless canola fields accompany you from Croatia to Serbia and Hungary.
-Farmers stop their work to greet you, and now and then, you will meet a carriage.
-You will experience untouched nature in the Nemzeti National Park, and after the ferry ride to Mohacs, there is enough time for a visit to the White Stork Museum or the Memorial of the Battle of Mohacs.
+In the border triangle, cycle through the never-ending Backa.
+Small, idyllic villages and endless canola fields dot the route from Croatia to Serbia and on to Hungary.
+Experience the untouched nature of the Nemzeti national park and after the ferry ride to Mohacs, there is enough time for a visit to the White Stork Museum or the Memorial of the Battle of Mohacs.

 Day 12: Vienna (Bike excursion to Klosterneuburg)

-After so many action-packed days of cycling, you deserve some relaxation.
-Enjoy the breath-taking view of the idyllic floodplain forest of the Donauauen National Park and the impressive skyline as you sail to Vienna.
-Go for a bike ride on the Danube Island – Vienna’s popular recreational area, cycle to the nearby Klosterneuburg Abbey or wander through the idyllic vineyards of Kahlenberg (with magnificent views over the city and the Danube).
+Take in the breathtaking view of the idyllic floodplain forest of the Donauauen national park and the impressive skyline as you sail to Vienna.
+Go for a peddle on the Danube Island, Viennas popular recreational area.
+Cycle to the nearby Klosterneuburg Abbey or wander through the idyllic vineyards of Kahlenberg with magnificent views over the city and the Danube.
 The day ends traditionally with a concert of classical waltz and operetta music at a famous Viennese Palais (optional).

 Day 13: Vienna

-Discover Vienna: from the saddle on a guided bike tour or your own with the HOP ON HOP OFF bus (optional).
-Ride through the historic city centre at a leisurely pace and see the sights at point-blank range.
-The magnificent Ringstraße boulevard will remind you of times a long time ago, and inviting coffee houses will tempt you with delicious Viennese cakes and pastries.
-Afterwards, there’s enough time to stroll through the quaint lanes or visit the Naschmarkt.
-Let your day in Vienna end at a rustic wine tavern.
+Discover Vienna from the saddle on a guided bike tour or on a private hop-on, hop-off bus (optional).
+Cycle through the historic city centre at a leisurely pace and see the sights close up.
+The magnificent Ringstraße Boulevard and its inviting coffee houses will tempt you with delicious Viennese cakes and pastries.
+Afterwards, theres enough time to stroll through the quaint lanes or visit the Naschmarkt.
+End the day back in Vienna at one of its many rustic wine taverns.

-The gentle hilly countryside of the Wachau valley with its picturesque villages, historic castles and palaces surrounded by apricot trees and terraced vineyards is one of the tour’s loveliest sections.
-In Weißenkirchen, the cycle path is lined with cosy vintner’s taverns, and you should have a break in this area (optional wine tasting)!
+The gentle hilly countryside of the Wachau valley with its picturesque villages, historic castles and palaces surrounded by apricot trees and terraced vineyards is one of the tours loveliest sections.
+In Weißenkirchen, the cycle path is lined with wine merchant taverns.

 Day 15: Passau